 Luis Diaz Religion:

-The Winger, just like his countryman, Yerry Mina, is a devoted Christian.
+The Winger, just like his countrymen, Jhon Duran and Yerry Mina, are devoted Christians.
 Luis Diaz’s parents (Silenis and Manuel) raised him in accordance with the Catholic home.
 This religious affiliation accounts for approximately 69% of Colombians.

 This table summarizes Luis Diaz’s Biography.

 |Age:||26 years and 2 months old.|